-Health Administration, M.H.A. & Business Administration, M.B.A.
+Health Administration, M.H.A. and Business Administration, M.B.A.
 Dual Degree

 This program includes a study abroad component where students will study business cases, visit local businesses, and attend guest lectures.
 Scheduled between the fall and spring semesters, this seven-day trip allows students to gain valuable hands-on international business experience.